Matrix approach to synchronizing automata: Introduction

 Examples of automata such that the length of the shortest synchronizing word is greater than $(n-1)^2$ are unknown for today.
 Moreover, the examples of automata with shortest synchronizing word of length $(n-1)^2$ are infrequent.
 After the sequence of \v{C}erny and the example of \v{C}erny, Piricka and Rosenauerova \cite{CPR} of 1971 for $|\Sigma|=2$, the next such examples were found by Kari \cite {Ka} in 2001 for $n=6$ and $|\Sigma|=2$ and by Roman \cite {Ro} for $n=5$ and $|\Sigma|=3$ in 2004.

-The package TESTAS \cite {TP}, \cite {Tt} studied all automata with strongly connected underlying graph of size $n \le 11$ for $|\Sigma|=2$, of size $n \le 8$ for $|\Sigma| \le 3$ and of size $n \le 7$ for $|\Sigma| \le 4$ and found five new examples of DFA with shortest synchronizing word of length $(n-1)^2$ for $n\leq 4$.
+The package TESTAS \cite {TS}, \cite {Tt} studied all automata with strongly connected underlying graph of size $n \le 11$ for $|\Sigma|=2$, of size $n \le 8$ for $|\Sigma| \le 3$ and of size $n \le 7$ for $|\Sigma| \le 4$ and found five new examples of DFA with shortest synchronizing word of length $(n-1)^2$ for $n\leq 4$.

-Don and Zantema present in \cite {DZ} an ingenious method of designing new automata from existing examples of size three and four and proved that for $n\geq 5$ the method does not work.
-So there are up to isomorphism exactly 15 DFA for $n=3$ and exactly 12 DFA for $n=4$ with shortest synchronizing word of length $(n-1)^2$.
+Don and Zantema present in \cite {DZ} an ingenious method of designing several new automata from existing examples of size three and four and proved that for $n\geq 5$ the method does not work.
+So there are up to isomorphism exactly 15 DFA for $n=3$ and 12 DFA for $n=4$ with shortest synchronizing word of length $(n-1)^2$.
 The authors of \cite {DZ} support the hypothesis from \cite{TS} that all automata with shortest synchronizing word of length $(n-1)^2$ are known, of course, with essential correction found by themselves for $n=3,4$.

 There are several reasons \cite{AGV}, \cite{BBP}, \cite{CA}, \cite {DZ}, \cite{TS} to believe that the length of the shortest synchronizing word for remaining automata with $n>4$ (except the sequence of \v{C}erny and two examples for $n=5, 6$) is essentially less and the gap grows with $n$.
-For several classes of automata, one can find some estimations on the length in \cite{AGV}, \cite{CR}, \cite{Kr}, \cite{KKS}, \cite{Ta}.
+For several classes of automata, one can find some estimations on the length in \cite{AGV}, \cite{GJV}, \cite{CR}, \cite{Kr}, \cite{KKS}, \cite{Ta}.

-Initially found upper bound for the minimal length of synchronizing word was very big and has been consistently improved over the years by different authors.
+Initially found upper bound for the minimal length of synchronizing word was big and has been consistently improved over the years by different authors.
 The upper bound found by Frankl in 1982 \cite{Fr} is equal to $(n^3-n)/6$.
 The result was reformulated in terms of synchronization in \cite{Pin} and repeated independently in \cite{KRS}.
-In the last two years appear some improvements of this result \cite{Sz}, \cite{Sh}.